kritth/WineSearcher/README.md

 ## Note:

-Properties/Configuration file omits the url and credential to the database as this folder is public.
+- Properties/Configuration file omits the url and credential to the database as this folder is public.
+- Majority of getters of model are not tested since it does not contain any logic.